Case study: REMAP-CAP tests treatments for COVID-19

 Visit the REMAP-CAP study site at www.remapcap.org/ or on Twitter: @remap_cap.

-NHS Blood and Transplant (NHSBT) has been collecting and freezing donations from recovered COVID-19 patients for use in trials.
+- NHS Blood and Transplant (NHSBT) is collecting and freezing donations from recovered COVID-19 patients for use in trials.
 To find out more about how to donate visit NHSBT’s website.